Life lesson from Eleanor Roosevelt

 During WWII, in 1943, Eleanor Roosevelt wanted to travel to the Pacific War Zones and visit wounded American soldiers.
 Her trip met resistance from top Navy brass.
 Initially, Admiral Halsey regarded her trip as a nuisance and insisted on surrounding her with so much protection that she felt cut off from the ordinary soldiers she had come to see.
 However, Eleanor’s indomitable energy and kindness staggered the mind of everyone she met.

 When Eleanor Roosevelt visited the wounded soldiers, it wasn’t just a wave and a smile, then on to the next hospital.
-Eleanor spoke directly to each soldier, comforted them with the words a mother would use with her son, took messages back to their loved ones, and kissed them on the cheek.
+Eleanor spoke directly to each soldier, comforted them with the words a mother would use with her son, took messages back to their loved ones, and passed along heart felt wishes from the President.
 The soldiers loved her maternal compassion.
 Admiral Halsey said “It was a sight I will never forget.”

 Halsey later admitted “I was ashamed of my original surliness.
 She alone had accomplished more good than any other person, or any other group of civilians who had passed through my area.”

-Eleanor Roosevelt exceeded everyone’s expectations and her tour was a unqualified success.
+Eleanor Roosevelt exceeded everyone’s expectations and her tour graced the lives of countless servicemen.

 And, as Abraham Lincoln would say . . . that reminds me of a story.